-My own mower is 16 years old with a 14.5hp Briggs unit, I don’t know how many hours, there’s no counter, but guessing, I’d say about 1000 hours.
+My own mower is 16 years old with a 14.5hp Briggs unit.
+I don’t know how many hours there’s no counter, but I guess I’d say about 1000 to 1500 hours.

-In the 20 years, I’ve owned mine, I’ve replaced/fixed – 2 belts, 1 battery, 2 pulleys, 1 starter solenoid, 1 carburetor, 1 head gasket, several punctures.
-It still purrs like a kitten and pulls like a dog, it always lived indoors and I take special care to winterize it properly.
+In the 20 years I’ve owned mine, I’ve replaced/fixed – 2 belts, one battery, two pulleys, one starter solenoid, one carburetor, one head gasket, and several punctures.
+It still purrs like a kitten and pulls like a dog; it always lived indoors, and I take special care to winterize it properly.

 I thought about replacing it, but she runs great, still looks good, and I’m sentimental; it’s part of the family.